d13g0s0uz4/hacktricks/linux-unix/privilege-escalation/linux-capabilities.md

 }
 ```

-{% hint style="danger" %}
-I exploit needs to find a pointer to something mounted on the host.
+*I exploit needs to find a pointer to something mounted on the host.
 The original exploit used the file `/.dockerinit` and this modified version uses `/etc/hostname`. **If the exploit isn't working** maybe you need to set a different file.
-To find a file that is mounted in the host just execute `mount` command:
+To find a file that is mounted in the host just execute `mount` command:*
-{% endhint %}

 ![](<../../.gitbook/assets/image (407) (2).png>)